MJLMills/mtmws_od/README.md

 the [Computer](https://www.musicthing.co.uk/Computer_Program_Cards/) page
 after downloading the .uf2 binary for the latest version from the [releases page](https://github.com/MJLMills/mtmws_od/releases) of the program repo.
+When started, the program will light all 6 LEDs until boot is complete, and then turn the LEDs off and begin the simulation.
+Note the current default behaviour when the modules starts with the switch up is to stay in loop mode until the switched is moved to the middle.

 The program is created using the [pyworkshopsystem](https://github.com/MJLMills/pyworkshopsystem) package, a